Interdisciplinary learning is a planned approach to learning which uses links across different subjects or disciplines to enhance learning.

 There’s No Place Like Home ( Aug – Nov); Christmas ( Dec); May The Force Be With You ( Jan- Mar); Personal Projects (Mar-Apr) Money Makes The World Go Round (Apr- Jun); Choices and Changes (Jun-Jul)

-Inventions and Discoveries ( Aug – Nov); Christmas ( Dec); World of Imagination ( Jan – Apr); Personal Projects (Mar-Apr); Our Wonderful World (Apr- Jun); Choices and Changes (Jun-Jul)
+Invention and Innovation ( Aug – Nov); Christmas ( Dec); World of Imagination ( Jan – Apr); Personal Projects (Mar-Apr); Our Wonderful World (Apr- Jun); Choices and Changes (Jun-Jul)